Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 "Y-yeah.."
 A tear streamed down his cheek.
 "They.. were really important to me, just like Carter is."

 The man raised an eyebrow, "You're talking to someone.
 You.."
-He got up.
+He got up abruptly.

 Felix cowered a bit.
 "N-no I just.."

 "No, this is great!
 Surprising, but great news."